SalishSeaCast/FVCOM-Cmd/docs/subcommands.rst

 :kbd:`prepare` Sub-command
 ==========================

-The :command:`nemo prepare` command sets up a run directory from which to execute the NEMO run described in the specifed run description, and output file definitions files::
+The :command:`prepare` sub-command sets up a run directory from which to execute the NEMO run described in the specifed run description, and output file definitions files::

   usage: nemo prepare [-h] [--nocheck-initial-conditions] [--nemo3.4] [-q]